andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

-# Prediction of the Basic Education Development Index (Ideb) of Brazil with Azure Machine Learning
+# Prediction of the Basic Education Development Index (Ideb) using Azure Machine Learning

 # Table of Contents
 <!--ts-->